asharful70786/Face_Friendo/README.md

 ## 🚀 What It Does

 **Face Laxious**  is a face recognition web app designed for photographers and travel agencies. owner can upload event photos, while users simply log in and scan their face via webcam.
-The app uses face-api.js to convert the scan into a 128-length descriptor and matches it with descriptors stored in the database, instantly showing users all photos they appear in—no manual search needed.
+The app uses face-api.js to convert the scan into a 128-length descriptor and matches it with descriptors stored in the database, instantly showing users all photos they appear in.

 No more manual searching — just scan and get your pictures.